health care training, care jobs training, training for healthcare jobs

-Dealing with Challenging Behaviour: Resources and Techniques for Care Providers
+Dealing with Behaviours that Challenge: Resources and Techniques for Care Providers

-When challenging behaviour in healthcare and social care settings arises, it can put clients, staff, and organisations under serious stress.
+When behaviours that challenge in healthcare and social care settings arise, it can put clients, staff, and organisations under serious stress.
 Sudden escalations, verbal aggression, behavioural crises, or distress from illness (such as dementia or mental health issues) mean managing these situations well is essential for safety, dignity, and the quality of care people receive.

 One of the most effective resources for managing these types of behaviour is Crisis Prevention Intervention (CPI) training.

 At Nurseplus, we’ve made a strong case for CPI training across our network to safely support our clients and the people they care for.
-Following, we’ve pulled together a set of proven techniques and strategies taken from our training that, when combined with other best practices, can help care staff and organisations respond better to challenging behaviour.
+Following, we’ve pulled together a set of proven techniques and strategies taken from our training that, when combined with other best practices, can help care staff and organisations respond better to behaviours that challenge.

 What is CPI Training?